nickrtorres/nickrtorres.github.io/_posts/2020-04-14-Contrasting-interpreters:-notes-on-porting-jlox-to-Rust-01.md

 ---
 layout: post
 title: !
-'Contrasting interpreters: notes on porting jlox to Rust'
+'Contrasting interpreters: notes on porting jlox to Rust 01'
 ---
 [Crafting Interpreters][ci] is really good.
 I've been working through it [in Rust][rlox].
 Below are some notes from my campaign: